openlookeng/hetu-core/hetu-docs/en/admin/properties.md

 > -   **Type** `string`
 >
 > This property defines the filesystem profile used to read and write index.
 The corresponding profile must exist in `etc/filesystem`.
 For example, if this property is set as `hetu.heuristicindex.filter.indexstore.filesystem.profile=index-hdfs1`, a profile describing this filesystem access `index-hdfs1.properties` must be created in `etc/filesystem` with necessary information including authentication type, config, and keytabs (if applicable).
+>
+> `LOCAL` filesystem type should only be used during testing or in single node clusters.
+>
+> `HDFS` filesystem type should be used in production in order for the index to be accessible by all nodes in the cluster.
+All nodes should be configured to use the same filesystem profile.

 ## Execution Plan Cache Properties